 Abraham Palmer was invited by Julie Blendy, his seminar was titled “Behavioral genetics in mice and men: quantitative studies related to drug abuse and anxiety disorders.”

-Clarissa Parker, Riyan Cheng and Abraham Palmer’s article “Fine-mapping alleles for body weight in LG/J × SM/J F2 and F34 advanced intercross lines” published in Mammalian Genome
+Clarissa Parker, Riyan Cheng and Abraham Palmer’s paper titled “QTLs for murine red blood cell parameters in LG/J and SM/J F2 and advanced intercross lines” accepted for publication in Mammalian Genome

 Abraham Palmer presents seminar titled “Tomorrow’s outbred mice, the genetics of amphetamine-induced euphoria, and why some mice are more anxious that others” at Oregon Health & Sciences University

 Abraham Palmer is co-author on new paper titled “QTL analysis of the properties of soleus muscle fibers in a cross between LG/J and SM/J mouse strains.”
 In Frontiers in Genetics

 The paper has been published online and can be found here.
 Thanks to Ari and Andrew who did most of the hard work.

 Abraham Palmer appointed to Executive committee for Multidisciplinary Psychiatric Genetics Training Program

 The executive committee is responsible for didactic training and selects and reviews student applications.
 This grant (T32MH200065) is up for renewal this year.

 Abraham Palmer was promoted from Assistant Professor to Associate Professor with tenure today.

 This year there were 60 applications for Associate Member but only 15 slots where available.
 Associate Members can attend the annual meeting without an invitation and can also serve on some of the committees, more information is available here.